Gallid herpesvirus 1

-Gallid alphaherpesvirus 1 (GaHV-1) is a species of virus in the order Herpesvirales, family Herpesviridae, subfamily Alphaherpesvirinae, and genus Iltovirus.
+Gallid herpesvirus 1 (GaHV-1) is a species of virus in the order Herpesvirales, family Orthoherpesviridae, subfamily Alphaherpesvirinae, and genus Iltovirus.
 Originally recognised in chickens in the United States in 1926, this virus causes avian infectious laryngotracheitis (abbreviated as AILT, ILT, or LT), a potentially fatal, economically deleterious disease, widely recognised as one of the most contagious diseases in the poultry industry.
 The virus and its associated disease also occur in pheasants.

 Taxonomy

-Gallid alphaherpesvirus 1 is classified in the genus Iltovirus.
+Gallid herpesvirus 1 is classified in the genus Iltovirus.

-There are two other herpesviruses that affect chickens: Gallid alphaherpesvirus 2 (cause of Marek's disease) and Gallid alphaherpesvirus 3.
-Both of these are in a separate genus to Gallid alphaherpesvirus 1; Mardivirus, which is united with Iltovirus under the same subfamily; Alphaherpesvirinae.
+There are two other herpesviruses that affect chickens: Gallid herpesvirus 2 (cause of Marek's disease) and Gallid herpesvirus 3.
+Both of these are in a separate genus to Gallid herpesvirus 1; Mardivirus, which is united with Iltovirus under the same subfamily; Alphaherpesvirinae.

 Pathology

 Transmission

 GaHV-1 is shed in respiratory secretions and transmitted by droplet inhalation or via fomites.
 A previously unexposed flock will develop cases for two to eight weeks following introduction.
 The incubation period is two to eight days.